slautenb/lpjguessOptim/README.md

 # lpjguessOptim
-Source code and data for Bayer, Lautenbach, Arneth *More food, more water, less carbon?
-Costs and benefits of global land-use optimality*
+Source code and data for Bayer, Lautenbach, Arneth *Benefits and trade-offs of optimizing global land use for food, water, and carbon*

 The code consists of three stages: the first one is written in R, the other two in python 2.7.